open-function-computers-llc/rad-theme-engine-docs/content/docs/getting-started/installation.md

 npm install
 ```

-This will install support for Laravel Mix, which can be used to compile Sass files and Vue templates, as well as handle vanilla JavaScript/CSS.
+This will install support for Laravel Mix, which can be used to compile Sass, PostCSS, Vue, React and more, as well as handle vanilla JavaScript/CSS. ([laravel-mix website](https://laravel-mix.com/))

 The starter project contains example `app.scss` and `app.js` files in the `src` folder, to compile them simply run: